Animal Crossing (video game): Reception

 Upon its release, Animal Crossing was subject to critical acclaim.
-It was named the seventh best game of all time on the GameCube by the television show X-Play on the G4 network.
+It was named the seventh best GameCube game of all time by the television show X-Play on the G4 network.
 On IGN, the game holds an "outstanding" 9.1 rating.

 Some critics praised the game's use of the GameCube's internal clock and calendar and its inclusion of hidden NES games.
-However, others, such as IGNs Peer Schneider, criticized its audio and visuals, for being below-standard quality for a GameCube game.
+However, others, such as IGNs Peer Schneider, criticized its audio and visuals for being below-standard quality for a GameCube game.
 According to the review aggregator site Metacritic, the game received a score of 87 out of 100, indicating "generally favorable reviews" based on 42 critics.
 According to GameRankings, the game received a score of 86% based on 72 reviews.
 The game was a commercial success, at more than 2 million copies sold worldwide.
 By July 2006, 1.3 million copies had been sold, totaling $43 million in the United States.
 Next Generation ranked it as the 37th highest-selling game launched for the PlayStation 2, Xbox, or GameCube between January 2000 and July 2006 in that country.
 It is one of the best-selling Nintendo GameCube games.
-ScrewAttack rated it the fifth-best GameCube game on its "Farewell to the GameCube, ten GameCube games" list, saying, "It's a game that plays even when you're not and can last up to 30 years!"
-The popularity of the series inspired the creation of an animated film based on the game's sequel Animal Crossing: Wild World, titled Dōbutsu no Mori, which was released exclusively in Japan.